 U.S. court of appeals, 1977.
 Eighth circuit.

 Posture: Case is an appeal from trial court’s exercise of discretion on procedural matters.
-Trial ct entered summary judgment for defendant.
-Was it wrong for trial judge to allow Aquaslide to amend their response that they manufactured slide to that they did not manufacture slide after statute of limitations ran?
+Trial ct entered summary judgment for the defendant.
+Was it wrong for the trial judge to allow Aquaslide to amend their response that they manufactured slide to that they did not manufacture slide after the statute of limitations run?
 Appeals decided there was no abuse

 Facts: Beeck was severely injured while using a water slide.
 They sued Aquaslide, a Texas Corp, alleging negligence, strict liability, and breach of implied warranty against them as a manufacturer.
 Aquaslide initially admitted to making slide but then moved to amend its answer to deny manufacture, plaintiff resisted but district ct granted leave to amend.
-A separate trial was made to determine if they made slide, plaintiff resisted but issue went to jury who went for defendant.
+A separate trial was made to determine if they made the slide, the plaintiff resisted but the issue went to the jury who went for the defendant.